wendyverdonk93/docs/content/faq/chargebacks/dispute-chargeback.md

 ---
-title : "Dispute Chargeback?"
+title: 'Disputing chargebacks'
-weight: 26
+weight: 11
-meta_title: "Credit cards, Dispute Chargeback - MultiSafepay Support"
+meta_title: "Credit cards, disputing chargebacks - MultiSafepay Support"
 meta_description: "In the MultiSafepay Documentation Center all relevant information regarding our Plugins and API.
 As well as Support pages for Payment Method, Tools and General Questions.
 You can also find the contact details of our Support Team and Integration Team."
-read_more: '.'
+read_more: "."
 ---

 For questions or providing documentation you can submit your email to <retrieval@multisafepay.com>

 Customers who disagree with or do not recognize a transaction that is charged to their credit card can ask the card issuing bank to raise a dispute.
 If a dispute is raised, the card scheme (e.g. Mastercard or Visa) will notify MultiSafepay and reclaim the transaction amount from the merchant.